 Stretching Arms and Shoulders

-Swimmers have incredible upper-body strength that allows them to seamlessly glide through the water and control direction.
-However, each lap taken raises risk for injury.
-This why it’s the most important muscles group stretches for swimmers.
+Swimmers need great upper body strength to glide through the water and control direction.
+However, each lap means a higher risk of injury.
+This is why it’s the most important group of muscles for swimmers to stretch.